Ultimate Armwrestling League Rules

 - The minimum age required for competing at all UAL Championships is 18 years old.

-- UAL Championships will allow 60 seconds total for competitors to arrive at table and attempting to grip (30 seconds to arrive, 30 seconds to grip).
+- UAL Tournaments will allow 60 seconds total for competitors to arrive at table and attempting to grip (30 seconds to arrive, 30 seconds to grip).
 Competitors will receive call number one, and then call number two thirty seconds later.
 Failure to be at the table gripping up within time limit will result in a loss.

 - Each weight class will be run until the last four competitors, 2 winners - 2 losers, then finals run for all classes.